-i) retains the existing screen belt to the north and east of the site boundary; and ii) provides measures to reduce the impact on occupants of traffic noise from the A142;
+retains the existing

+screen belt to the north and

+east of the site boundary; and

+provides measures

+reduce the impact on

+occupants of traffic noise from

+the A142;

 Land North of Mill Field, Mepal Road

 8.10 The withdrawn Local Plan Review allocated a site at Brick Lane, Mepal for residential development.
 The site currently falls within the Sutton parish boundary but, with the withdrawal of the Local Plan Review from examination, the proposed site allocation fell away and, given that it adjoins the built-up area of Mepal, this Neighbourhood Plan does not allocate it.